p-e-t-e-r10/2024_ONPK_Mako/README.md

-<<<<<<< HEAD

 # Orchestration Tools for Containers - Final Assignment

-This repository contains the solutions for the **Final Assignment** of the course "Orchestration Tools for Containers".
+This repository contains the solutions for the ONPK-Final Assignment of the course "Orchestration Tools for Containers".
 The work demonstrates the deployment of a microservices-based application with a frontend, backend, and MongoDB, leveraging modern DevOps practices.

 ## Structure